-Both Courtenay and Jo stress that social pragmatic deficits rarely occurred in isolation, but often occurred alongside structural language difficulties and/or autism symptoms and share what the implications are of this finding.
+- Social pragmatic deficits rarely occurred in isolation, but often occurred alongside structural language difficulties and/or autism symptoms, they share implications of this

 Subscribe to ACAMH mental health podcasts on your preferred streaming platform.
 Just search for ACAMH on; SoundCloud, Spotify, CastBox, Deezer, Google Podcasts, Podcastaddict, JioSaavn, Listen notes, Radio Public, and Radio.com (not available in the EU).
 Plus we are on Apple Podcasts visit the link or click on the icon, or scan the QR code.